jeffb4real/SLHPA-Web-App/README.md

 5. Open `cmd.exe` (Windows) or Terminal (MacOS).

-6. `cd` into the diretory where you keep your Github repository directories.
+6. `cd` into the directory where you keep your Github repository directories.

 7. Clone this project: